 If the update

-, check the log for errors which are typically in form of a
+, check the log for errors which are typically in

 Java exception stack trace.
 Most update problems are caused by

 insufficient file permissions.
-If the update stopped on a particular
+If the update stopped on a

-file, check its permissions and make sure that the update process has
+file, check its permissions and make sure that the update process

 the right to read and write to the file.
-If you experience any other
+If you experience any

 errors, contact the T-Plan